+None [default] Rate function is disabled

-Primary Weight units are used
+Primary Primary weight units are used

 Secondary Secondary weight units are used.
-A secondary unit must be enabled for this
+A secondary unit must be enabled for this choice to be shown.

 Time Units determine what time reference will be used for the rate value.
 Choices include: